sarahkitten/webcam-gaze-magnifier/README.md

 # Webcam Gaze Magnifier
 Made by Sarah Kitten

 This is the repository for the webcam-controlled gaze magnifier made for the 2021 Rochester Institute of Technology Computational Sensing for Human-centered AI REU (research experience for undergraduates).
-The program uses the GazeRecorder API to track eye gaze through an ordinary webcam and move a Javascript-based magnifier
+The program uses the GazeRecorder API to track eye gaze through an ordinary webcam and move a Javascript-based magnifier towards the user's gaze.

 Homepage: https://cs.rit.edu/~snkreu/Homepage.html